Copyleft-io/basestation/docs/development.md

 # Development

-This is the running log for all the configuration implemented for Base Station.
+This is the running log for all the development and configuration implemented for Base Station.

-This will outline all the development steps taken to create and configure the application stack.

-This is everything that we've done to get the application up and running.

 ### CHECK DEPENDENCIES